Ārepa and Polyphenols

 This project aligns with the HVN mission to develop high-value foods with validated health benefits to drive economic growth.
 With robust evidence to underpin marketing and health claims, we anticipate that research outcomes will broaden Ārepa’s target market and export opportunities.

-HVN brings together a dedicated industry partner and multi-disciplinary research team with expertise in investigating complex food-gut-health interactions, promoting innovation and leadership in the science of food and health relationships from Aotearoa.
+HVN brings together a dedicated industry partner and multi-disciplinary research team with expertise in investigating complex food-gut-health interactions, promoting innovation and leadership in the science of food and health relationships from Aotearoa New Zealand.

 Dr Nicola Gilles